 Yes, local climates, soil conditions, etc, have an impact – but some vegetables and ideas (like a paleo system, crosne, etc.) are growing very fast and becoming very popular in some towns.

-So, what are the best plants in your area ? …
+What are the best plants in the allotment Manchester area ?